The Blues Are Still Blue

 "The Blues Are Still Blue" is the second single from Scottish indie pop band Belle & Sebastian's seventh studio album, The Life Pursuit (2006).
 The track was released on 3 April 2006 on Rough Trade Records and was produced by Tony Hoffer.
-The single reached number 25 on the UK Singles Chart, becoming the band's last top 40 hit to date.
+The single reached number 25 on the UK Singles Chart..
 The song is their only top-50 hit in Australia, where it peaked at number 43 in June 2006 as an extended play.